 While the TwK™ is connected to the computer and TüN software is open, presets are toggled by clicking on the desired preset within the software.
 The title and color for each preset is visible and the currently active preset tag will be orange.

-In the vehicle when a computer is not connected pressing in the center knob of the included DRC-200 toggles through the presets written to the TwK™ device.
+In the vehicle when a computer is not connected pressing in the center knob of the DRC-200 (included) or DRC-205 (optional) toggles through the presets written to the TwK™ device.
 An installed LED will display the color of the preset currently running on the TwK™ 88 or TwK™ D8, this is why colors are assigned when a preset is created.

 Presets are Completely Configurable: